Boost Your Critical Thinking for Career Growth

 Learn to question your assumptions and biases

 One of the most important things you can do to improve your critical thinking abilities is to work on your own self-awareness.
 Before you assess any situation, take a moment to think about how your own mental processes work.
 Do you have preset biases that need to be set aside before you can think objectively?
 Most of us do.
-Fortunately, being aware of those biases can help you to avoid your natural assumptions and focus on thinking in an objective manner.
+Fortunately, being aware of those biases can help you avoid your natural assumptions and focus on thinking in an objective manner.

 Become a more active listener

-Active listening can help you develop your critical thinking too.
+Active listening can help you develop your critical thinking, too.
 Because this type of listening requires you to be completely focused on what others are saying, asking questions to improve your understanding and then reflecting their message back to them, it necessarily requires some level of critical thought.
 Whenever you practice active listening, you will also be practicing:

 • The ability to analyze information as you encounter it